leonardlab/pyflowbat/README.md

 pandas == 2.0.0
 ```

-To install PyFlowBAT and all required dependencies, run
+To install PyFlowBAT and all required dependencies, navigate to the `pyflowbat` directory containing `setup.py` and run

 ```text
 pip install -e pyflowbat